kpetriv/Showcase/README.md

 - Thumbnail: https://www.artic.edu/iiif/2/{image_id}/full/100,/0/default.jpg

 ## Planning
+*This section is for planning the architecture and the tech stack*

 ### Architecture
 I am planning to create a simple app with a clear separation of concerns that will be scalable